-Learn the benefits of donating your crypto to those in need.
+Learn the benefits of donating your crypto.

 Donating cryptocurrency to an eligible charity can reduce your tax bill with a charitable deduction.